Interfacial friction dictates long-range force propagation in tissues: Results

 \subsection{3D elastic gel model}

-The creeping time of the PDMS gel used in our experiments is roughly 2 seconds, which is far shorter than the timescale of our interest.
-Therefore, we just model the gel as a pure elastic material.
-Considering the axisymmetry in our problem, the model is set in cylindrical coordinates [See Fig. \ref{fig:scheme}(D)].
-Since the beads in experiments were observed in terms of radial displacements, here, we only explain the radial deformation part in the model.
-Comprehensive explanations of our theory is provided in Materials and Methods.
+Referring to the experimental results, we construct our theory focusing on the gel mechanics and consider the forces exerted by the tissue as a boundary condition.
+The creeping time of the PDMS gel used in our experiments is roughly 2 seconds \cite{kawaue,leong2015viscoelastic}, which is far shorter than our timescale of interest.
+Therefore, we model the gel as a pure elastic material.
+Considering the axisymmetry in our problem, the model is set in cylindrical coordinates (Fig. \ref{fig:scheme}E).
+Since the beads in experiments were observed in terms of radial displacements, here, we only explain the radial deformation part in the model (see details of model construction in section S1 ).

-We construct the theory relying on only linear elasticity of an incompressible gel.
+We construct the theory relying on the linear elasticity of an incompressible gel.
 The radial displacement field $u_r(r,z,t)$ is a function of radial distance from the center $r$, the vertical position $z<h$, and the time $t$, where $h$ is the height of the gel.
 According to the force balances inside the gel and the incompressibility condition, the spatial profile of $u_r$ obeys

 where $P$ is the pressure field, which is given through the incompressibility condition, and $\hat{G}$ is an effective shear modulus of the gel.

 The only external forces are the shearing forces on the surface $z=h$ and at the bottom $z=0$: